Can society hold if one only takes care of the people one loves?

 Happy New Year!

-If you are interested in the classes offered by Lockdown University, e-mail the lockdown University Team at firstname.lastname@example.org and ask to be added to their list of subscribers.
-You will receive their weekly schedule with all of the descriptions of the classes and links for each week.
+If you are interested in the classes offered by Lockdown University, e-mail them at firstname.lastname@example.org and ask to be added to their list of subscribers.
+You will receive their weekly schedule with all the class descriptions and links for each week.